ProvableHQ/leo/documentation/guides/finalization.md

 2. **Effects** — writes via `set`, `remove`, or storage assignments.
 3. **Interactions** — external finalize executions via `Final::run()`.

-Within a single execution path, all checks and effects must precede any `.run()` call.
-Performing a check or effect *after* an interaction is flagged because the external program's finalize may have already modified the state your check reads or your effect writes against, opening a reentrancy-style class of bugs.
+In one execution path, all checks and effects must occur before a `.run()` call.
+The compiler warns about a check or effect after an interaction.
+The external finalization can change state that a later check reads or a later effect writes.
+This order can cause reentrancy-type bugs.

 The pass emits warnings (code prefix `CEI`) in the following situations: